7 Major builders risk categories and how they affect the delay of the construction project

 Risk monitoring: To monitor your project as a builder is very hard.
 Either for the owner or the contractor, they both have multiple duties and tasks to supervise.
 PlanRadar holds this burden for you by offering multiple filtering options to make documenting any defect or modifications effortless.

-Visit our home page and let PlanRadar become part of your own policies and equipment on site.
+Visit our home page, discover more in articles about builder’s life, and let PlanRadar become part of your own policies and equipment on site.

 Owner-Contractor control points for managing construction delays

 Building projects generally should target a win-win relationship between the owner and the contractor, since they both contribute to the project.
 The owner with his money and vision and the contractor with his effort and experience.
+It’s the same either you are working on a small home project or a large commercial one.
 They both seek the same objective, a building project that is completely done on time and within budget.
 A Framework study was done by David Raymond about managing construction delays by letting both of the project shareholders know their roles and control points, and to discuss every one of their point of views.

 Owner controls points